edgimar/Pweave/doc/usage.rst

 .. envvar:: fig = True or (False)

    Whether a matplotlib plot produced by the code chunk should be included in the file.
+The figure will be added with '.. image::' directive in .rst and \\includegraphics tag in .tex documents.
+See the 'caption' option if you want to use figure environment.

 .. envvar:: width = '15 cm'